1 Obesity Alters the Metabolism

 I would like to touch on two more secretory adipose tissue functions you will need to keep in mind for the fertility, type 2 diabetes and hypertension chapter.

 Cortisol the main stress hormone in the body is involved in the regulation of glucose metabolism.
 Higher blood cortisol levels result in higher blood glucose levels.
 In a stressful situation more available glucose means more readily available energy.
 Originally, this mechanism helped the muscles react fast during the fight-or-flight response.
 Adipose tissue does not produce cortisol directly, but has an enzyme that converts the pre-cursor cortisone into cortisol.
-Therefore more adipose tissue results in higher cortisol blood levels which in turn maintains higher blood glucose concentration.
+Therefore more adipose tissue results in higher cortisol blood levels which in turn maintain higher blood glucose concentration.

 RAS (renin–angiotensin system): We will get back to this later when we talk about obesity induced hypertension.
-Scientists think that adipocytes are able to secrete angiotensinogen the starting point of the blood pressure regulation.
+Scientists think that adipocytes are able to secrete angiotensinogen one starting point of the blood pressure regulation.
 Adipose tissue also has high levels of the enzyme ACE.
 One of the function of ACE is to convert angiotensin I into angiotensin II.
-This mechanism can lead to increased blood pressure as adipose tissue growth.
+This mechanism can lead to increased blood pressure as adipose tissue growths.

 How does ghrelin fit in?
 While the hormone leptin is secreted by the adipose tissue signaling the energy status and regulating the drive to eat, ghrelin is the hunger hormone.
-When the stomach becomes empty and the last meal was a while ago, ghrelin is secreted increasinglt into the blood circulation by the stomach.
+When the stomach becomes empty and the last meal is a while ago, ghrelin is secreted increasingly into the blood circulation by the stomach.
 The circulating amount of ghrelin is read by receptors in the brain and the feeling of hunger increases.
 After food consumpion ghrelin secretion decreases and blood concentrations fall.
 The feeling of hunger subsides and together with other hormonal signaling satiety sets in.

 Obesity Increases Systemic Chronic Inflammation (SCI)